This section includes the following related topics:

 Any time a claim is made, whether against the dog owner's policy or the victim's policy, a record of it is kept in a national registry that the insurance industry maintains for the purpose of fraud prevention.
 Therefore, the victim's insurance company can find out about the attack at any time, so failing to make a claim will not keep it secret.

-Kenneth Phillips usually advises clients to use their own insurance because certain health providers, such as hospitals and ambulance companies, refuse to wait for the settlement or judgment, use bill collectors to harass the victim, and send negative reports to credit reporting agencies.
-These companies do not consider themselves bound by the ethical precepts of physicians, who take an oath to render medical assistance whenever necessary, even to people who cannot pay, and who therefore routinely enter into arrangements to be paid after the settlement or judgment.
-The practices of such companies are unfair and unwarranted, and should be changed someday.
+Attorney Kenneth M. Phillips usually advises clients to use their own insurance because some health providers, especially hospitals and ambulance companies, refuse to wait for the settlement or judgment, use bill collectors to harass the victim, and send negative reports to credit reporting agencies.
+These companies do not consider themselves bound by the ethical precepts of physicians, who take an oath to render medical assistance whenever necessary, even to people who cannot pay, and who, therefore, routinely enter into arrangements to be paid after the settlement or judgment.
+The practices of such companies are unfair and unwarranted and should be made illegal someday.

-A great article about obtaining health insurance benefits for reconstructive surgery can be found at the website of Medem, entitled Insurance Coverage: A Patient's Guide.
+A great article about obtaining health insurance benefits for reconstructive surgery can be found on the website of Medem, entitled Insurance Coverage: A Patient's Guide.

 Strategy for paying medical bills

-You can deal several different ways with creditors like doctors, ambulance companies and hospitals.
-First choice is to ask them to "accept insurance."
+You can deal in several different ways with creditors like doctors, ambulance companies, and hospitals.
+The first choice is to ask them to "accept insurance."
 This means that they will take as full payment whatever your health insurance company will pay them.

-Third choice is to pay the amount (either the amount that they ask for or an amount that you negotiate), and get reimbursed from the settlement.
+The third choice is to pay the amount (either the amount that they ask for or an amount that you negotiate) and get reimbursed from the settlement.